srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

         await registryManager.UpdateTwinAsync(twin.DeviceId, patch, twin.ETag);

         var query = registryManager.CreateQuery(
-          "SELECT * FROM devices WHERE tags.cellar = 'Cellar1'", 100);
+          "SELECT * FROM devices WHERE tags.cheeseCave = 'CheeseCave1'", 100);
-        var twinsInCellar1 = await query.GetNextAsTwinAsync();
+        var twinsInCheeseCave1 = await query.GetNextAsTwinAsync();
-        Console.WriteLine("Devices in Cellar1: {0}",
+        Console.WriteLine("Devices in CheeseCave1: {0}",
-          string.Join(", ", twinsInCellar1.Select(t => t.DeviceId)));
+          string.Join(", ", twinsInCheeseCave1.Select(t => t.DeviceId)));

     }
     ```

     > **Note**:  The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates the twin.
-The next part of the method demonstrates how a query can be performed to list the devices where the **cellar** tag is set to "Cellar1".
+The next part of the method demonstrates how a query can be performed to list the devices where the **cheeseCave** tag is set to "CheeseCave1".
 This query requires that the connection has the **Registry read** permission.

 1. In the Code Editor pane, scroll up to find the **Main** method.